Li Lianxiu: Commander of the People's Armed Police

 In 1984, Li was transferred to the People's Armed Police (PAP), which had been established a year before, to serve as its second commander.
 He was awarded the rank of lieutenant general in January 1989.
 In October 1987, he led the PAP operation to put down the Tibetan unrest.

-During the 1989 Tiananmen Square protests, Li reportedly instructed Xu Qinxian, his former subordinate and successor as Commander of the 38th Army, not to suppress the protesters without the approval of all three leaders of the Central Military Commission—Deng Xiaoping, Zhao Ziyang, and Yang Shangkun—knowing that Zhao would not approve such an order.
+During the 1989 Tiananmen Square protests and massacre, Li reportedly instructed Xu Qinxian, his former subordinate and successor as Commander of the 38th Army, not to suppress the protesters without the approval of all three leaders of the Central Military Commission—Deng Xiaoping, Zhao Ziyang, and Yang Shangkun—knowing that Zhao would not approve such an order.
 Xu refused to lead the army to Beijing and was subsequently relieved of his command.
 When the 38th Army entered Beijing under a new commander, the PAP was ordered to open a path for the army through the barricades and protesters on the roads leading to the Tiananmen Square.
 In the night of 3 June, the PAP forces were able to reach the square without causing bloodshed, using only stun batons and fibreglass shields to dispel the crowds, whereas the 38th Army that followed them opened fire on the protesters and committed the Tiananmen Square massacre.
 According to Gao Xin of Radio Free Asia, this was a major embarrassment for the Chinese government and the military.
 A few months after the crackdown, Li and three other top officers of the PAP were dismissed in February 1990, and he officially retired.

-Li was a delegate to the 12th and 13th National Congress of the Communist Party of China.
+Li was a delegate to the 12th and 13th National Congress of the Chinese Communist Party.
 He also served as a member of the 8th Chinese People's Political Consultative Conference.

 Li died on 10 November 2019 in Beijing, aged 95.